igor725/cserver/README.md

 * ``./build dbg wall`` - Build the server with all warnings and debug symbols
 * ``./build dbg wall pb base install`` - Build the base plugin with all warnings and debug symbols, then copy binary to the plugins directory

-### Notes
+## Notes
 * My main OS - Windows 10.
 It means the Linux part of the server not well tested.
-* By default the server doesn't have any chat commands, build the cs-base plugin to add them.
+* By default the server doesn't have any chat commands, build the [cs-base](https://github.com/igor725/cs-base) plugin to add them.
+* Here is the [example plugin](https://github.com/igor725/cs-test) for this server software.
 * Your directory should have the following structure in order to compile plugins:
 ```
   [root_folder]/cserver - Main server repository